 The reasons for having an Early Pregnancy Scan are to:

-Early Pregnancy Scans are normally performed trans-abdominally (through your tummy) however an internal (trans-vaginal) scan may be required at earlier gestations (6-7 weeks) to obtain clearer images.
-This can be due to a number of reasons, for example, if your womb tilts backwards (retroverted) or it may be that you are less weeks pregnant than you calculated.
-We will always try to scan trans-abdominally first but if we need to do an internal scan then this will not be harmful in any way to the baby.
-We discuss the option of a vaginal scan if needed and only perform if necessary with your consent (no additional cost).
+We will always try to scan transabdominally in the first instance, but if we need to do an internal scan then this will not be harmful in any way to your baby.
+We discuss the option of a vaginal scan if needed, and only perform if necessary with your consent (no additional cost).

 Following your scan we will give you your detailed report and you will have the opportunity to ask any questions.
 Your scan will then be uploaded along with your images onto a USB memory stick to take home on the day.

 We can see the gestation scan with a yolk sac developing in your uterus at this early stage.
 Additionally we should see the baby’s heartbeat and hear the sounds.
 This is reassuring.
 However, if we are unable to see this then you could be too early for an ultrasound scan.
 It might be that the pregnancy is not viable.

 At 7 weeks we can see a fetal heartbeat.
 We can see the embryo and measure the baby’s head to its bottom and calculate how far pregnant you are.
 We call this a dating scan.
 Miscarriage risk is reduced to about 5% if the heartbeat is present at this stage.